Lavkushwaha/Node_Blog_Assignment/README.md

 ### Prerequisites

-What things you need to install the soft8ed710111d35d508e43d89c01d074a4d6d4a007aware and how to install them
+What things you need to install the software and how to install them

 ```
 REST Framework